 Host remote events that include swaps or submissions, like baby photos or book exchanges

-These activities build a connected culture between teammates by pushing them to think about a person on their team who they might not already know well.
+These activities build a connected culture between teammates by pushing them to think about a person on their team whom they might not already know well.
 What kind of book or piece of art would that person like?
 How do you decide on a specific item to gift to your teammate?
 These activities force employees to think deeply about how they perceive their colleagues and how they want to represent themselves.
 They consequently build deeper bonds that teammates can refer back to during work hours.

 Use the right tools to coordinate workflow and foster teamwork